 How These Non-Technical Founders Built Million-dollar Online Platforms.
 And You Can Too.

-Many entrepreneurs know about the extreme profit potential of platforms, but few business founders have the technical chops necessary to build one.
-Luckily, a lack of coding skill doesn’t need to stop you from starting your own platform business.
+Many entrepreneurs want to start SaaS platforms, but believe they don’t have the technical chops necessary to do it.
+Luckily, a lack of coding skill doesn’t need to stop you from building a successful SaaS business.

 In the following video, Arum Kang talks about how she built her online dating platform as a completely non-technical founder.
 Her company, Coffee Meets Bagel, is famous for turning down a $30 million offer on the TV show Shark Tank.
 Here’s her story:

-- First, she tried hiring a cheap freelance developer on UpWork to build her Minimal Viable Product (MVP).
+- First, she tried hiring a cheap freelance developer to build her Minimal Viable Product (MVP).
 She had some initial success with this, but he eventually just disappeared.

 - She eventually found someone who could work with her full-time and dedicate himself to her project.
 He became her Chief Technology Officer (CTO).

-If you’re a non-technical founder, having a developer fully dedicated to your project is essential, and is one of the huge benefits of hiring a CTO.
+If you’re a non-technical founder, having someone fully dedicated to your project is essential, and is one of the huge benefits of hiring a CTO or finding a committed technical co-founder.

 - She mentions a very common mistake that I’ve seen so many founders make; they put too many features into their MVPs.

 - She emphasizes that it’s easier to attract the right people to work with you if you already have a product to show them.
-This includes investors and early employees.
+This includes investors, co-founders, and early employees.

 Get your prototype or MVP working right away.